okomok/mada/README.md

 `List` summary:

 * Sealed.
 Conversion from "iterable" sequence is heavyweight.
-* Backtrackable to any subsequence.
+* Backtrackable to any "tail" sequence.
 * `map` and `filter` is middleweight.
 * Good at recursive sequence.